Keeping our Patients and Staff Safe

 - Childbirth patients – one support partner, one additional adult visitor and one credentialed doula during the entire hospital stay

-- Decisions will be made in consideration of the physical and emotional needs of patients and their families.
-A support person must be 16 years of age or older.
+- A support person must be 16 years of age or older.

 - If you are driving a patient to their appointment or watching children during an adult’s appointment, we ask that you wait in your car and do not wait inside the clinic.